 February 1st 2020 – By: William Larsen – Civilians News – “News For All Views” – Why 1500 Meters Is The “Crown Jewel” Of The Olympic Games –

-It’s almost therapeutic retribution, in essence for the time that I spend either watching sports (instead of playing them), or working on ArtificialIntelligenceProject.com, or my music hobbies.
+It’s almost therapeutic retribution… in essence for the time that I spend either watching sports (instead of playing them), or working on ArtificialIntelligenceProject.com, or my music hobbies.

 I should say, I like to time my 1 mile runs… I find that this practice is analogous to checking your weight on the scale, a weekly ritual to keep an ongoing assessment of your personal health.
-To be clear, I don’t play the, “weight game,” because my weight IS my 1 mile run time…..
+To be clear, I don’t play the, “weight game,” because my weight IS my 1 mile time…..
 Meaning, that while 90% of America is focusing on their meal portions, often checking their weight 2-3 times a day, or intermittently fasting, I’m instead checking my seconds on the track.

 6’36, 7’05, 7’26, 5’57, 6’43, are what my month’s typically look like.

-Nevertheless, I’m also semi-judgmental about it……. even though my times aren’t particularly great, compared to most runners….. my personal best is 5’29 on the treadmill and 5’56 on the track, which I ran in High School. *I also ran a 6’02, in 2016 and a 6’09, in 2019, albeit…. mediocre times…. or are they? *I also ran a 6’09, in 2019.
+With that being said, I’m also semi-judgmental about it……. even though my times aren’t particularly great, compared to most runners….. my personal best is 5’29 on the treadmill and 5’56 on the track, which I ran in High School. *I also ran a 6’02, in 2016 and a 6’09, in 2019, albeit…. mediocre times…. or are they?

-This year my times have dipped to 7 minutes on the track and 6’30 on the treadmill, but for many years… I consistently ran under 6 minutes….
+This year my times have dipped to 7 minutes on the track and 6’30 on the treadmill, but for many years… I consistently ran just under 6 minutes….

 Which is a funny thing……. because today that 6’15 mile…. is right around the top 10% of runners my age (32+), but amongst young runners, it’s a poor time.

-Nevertheless, does it hurt to run under 6 minutes?
+Now, does it hurt to run under 6 minutes?
 YES, it does…. it’s a deep physical pain….. sprints, 400m’s and 800m’s, hurt a lot.
 However, my point is that it’s NOT elite to run a sub 6 minute mile.